mohamedlmalki/epic-strapi/blog/blog-posts/05-epic-next.md

 ## Creating Our User Profile Page (Account Page)

-Let's start by navigating our `dashboard` folder and creating an `account` folder with a `page.tsx` file.
+Let's start by navigating to our `dashboard` folder and creating an `account` folder with a `page.tsx` file.

 We will add the following code.